coletdjnz/yt-dlp-youtube-oauth2/README.md

 Enable oauth with `--extractor-args youtube:use_oauth2`.

 On first run you will be prompted to authorize yt-dlp to access your YouTube account.
-> [youtube+oauth] Please visit  https://www.google.com/device  and enter code XXXX-YYYY
+> [youtube+oauth2] To give yt-dlp access to your account, go to  https://www.google.com/device  and enter code XXX-YYY-ZZZ

 Open the link in your browser and enter the code.
 It will say the request is for YouTube on TV - this is normal, as we are using the YouTube on TV client for oauth ;)